HumanCellAtlas/dcp-community/rfcs/text/0000-dss-bundle-enumeration.md

 ## Detailed Design

-A new bundle enumeration endpoint, `GET /bundles`, will be introduced, taking replica and prefix parameters.
-A listing all all bundles having UUIDs beginning with `prefix` will be returned directly from object storage.
+A new bundle enumeration endpoint, `GET /bundles/all`, will be introduced, taking replica and uuid prefix parameters.
+A listing of all bundles having UUIDs beginning with `prefix` will be returned directly from object storage.
 The prefix parameter is intended to facilitate parallelized listings.
 Pagination semantics and all other semantics of this route will be in line with the established conventions of the DSS API.